Local Monodromy of Constructible Sheaves: Proof of Theorem (1) and Theorem : .

 The proposition will now be deduced from Lemma \ref{lem:gpcohomsp}.
-Recall that an analytic loop $\g$ of $\bar{X}$, by virtue of being an $F^{an}$-valued point $\bar{X}$, is in fact an $F^{an}$-valued point of $T^a$ for a unique $a$.
-The action of $\g$ on the local system $R^qj'_*\s{G}|_{T^a}$ is under discussion; by Observation 1, we only need to discuss the case $a\geq 0$. \\
+By Lemma \ref{lem:spdisjointunion}, an analytic loop $\g$ of $\bar{X}$, by virtue of being an $F^{an}$-valued point $\bar{X}$, is in fact an $F^{an}$-valued point of $T^a$ for a unique $a$.
+The action of $\g$ on the local system $R^qj'_*\s{G}|_{T^a}$ is under discussion.
+By Lemma \ref{lem:observation1} and the discussion above, we only need to discuss the case $a\geq 0$.
+One the other hand, the case $a = 0$ is clear.
+From now on we assume that $a > 0$.\\